elmtree-askmo/cloudcannon-app/content/learn/education-studies/describe-the-concept-of-gene-redundancy-and-its-potential-effects-on-genetic-expression.md

 url: /learn/education-studies/questions/describe-the-concept-of-gene-redundancy-and-its-potential-effects-on-genetic-expression
 score: -1.0
 related_article1:
-    id: 167836
+    id: 167846
-    title: Explain the concept of lethal alleles and differentiate between dominant and recessive lethal alleles.
+    title: >-
+        What is the role of standard deviation and variance in analyzing genetic data?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-concept-of-lethal-alleles-and-differentiate-between-dominant-and-recessive-lethal-alleles
+    url: /learn/education-studies/questions/what-is-the-role-of-standard-deviation-and-variance-in-analyzing-genetic-data
 related_article2:
-    id: 167832
+    id: 167843
-    title: How does incomplete dominance differ from complete dominance, and what are its genetic implications?
+    title: >-
+        What is the significance of quantitative traits in genetics, and how are they measured?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-incomplete-dominance-differ-from-complete-dominance-and-what-are-its-genetic-implications
+    url: /learn/education-studies/questions/what-is-the-significance-of-quantitative-traits-in-genetics-and-how-are-they-measured
 related_article3:
+    id: 167840
+    title: >-
+        What are gene modification effects, and how can they impact genetic expression?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-are-gene-modification-effects-and-how-can-they-impact-genetic-expression
+related_article4:
     id: 167836
+    title: >-
-    title: Explain the concept of lethal alleles and differentiate between dominant and recessive lethal alleles.
+        Explain the concept of lethal alleles and differentiate between dominant and recessive lethal alleles.
     subject: Education Studies
     url: /learn/education-studies/questions/explain-the-concept-of-lethal-alleles-and-differentiate-between-dominant-and-recessive-lethal-alleles
-related_article4:
-    id: 167851
-    title: How does genetic potential relate to the normal distribution of quantitative traits?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-genetic-potential-relate-to-the-normal-distribution-of-quantitative-traits
 related_article5:
-    id: 167852
+    id: 167833
-    title: What are quantitative trait loci (QTL), and why are they important in genetic research?
+    title: >-
+        What is incomplete penetrance, and how does it affect phenotypic expression?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-quantitative-trait-loci-qtl-and-why-are-they-important-in-genetic-research
+    url: /learn/education-studies/questions/what-is-incomplete-penetrance-and-how-does-it-affect-phenotypic-expression
 ---

 &nbsp;